|Best extra-large||XP-PEN Artist24 Pro||Check Price||

 It’s worth noting, however, that at 15.43 pounds this is a strictly in-office/studio device.

-Best drawing tablet for pros: Wacom Intuos Pro Large Digital Graphic Drawing Tablet
+Best for professionals: Wacom Intuos Pro Large Digital Graphic Drawing Tablet

 Why it made the cut: The Wacom Intuos Pro Digital Graphic Drawing Tablet provides creative control and all of the necessary tools for experts.